Myths and Legends

 and one of those rare people of whom they are true.

-A Tribute to Professor Yu Yong Nian
+A Tribute to Grandmaster: Professor Yu Yong Nian

 by Sifu Donald Kerr

-I began my training in the Internal Arts in 1984, my interest and enthusiasm for the arts meant that I was eager to know as much about them as possible, specifically the lineage of my chosen Internal arts, which first introduced me to the name of Professor Yu Yong Nian.
+I began my training in the Internal Arts in 1984, my interest and enthusiasm for the arts meant that I was eager to know as much about them as possible, particularly the lineage of my chosen Internal arts, which first introduced me to the name of Professor Yu Yong Nian.
 He was listed as one of a number of highly skilled teachers of Da Shu Di: Lam Kam Chuen, a skilled Internal Arts teacher who had come to Britain in 1975 and from whom my teacher learned.
 It is a testament to such a great lineage that my teacher is also very skilled and well educated in the Internal Arts.

 Professor Yu Yong Nian was born in Beijing in 1920.
 A period of great change in China’s history, as the dust began to settle from the 1911 revolution.
 Academically Yu Yong Nian was a good student, who eventually went to medical school to study Dentistry.
 It was during his years of studying medicine (C.1944) that he felt he had become weak and sought out a martial arts instructor.
-He found Wang Xiang Zhai; a man who had become famous for his fighting prowess with his newly developed art of Yi Chuan (I-Chuan) aka Da Cheng Chuan.
+He found Wang Xiang Zhai; a man who had become famous for his fighting prowess with his newly developed art of Yi Quan (I-Chuan) aka Da Cheng Chuan.
 Professor Yu has been quoted as saying that he was unsure of this training and of the teacher at first, for the teacher did not look like a tough martial artist and the training was difficult.
 He was not sure how standing still could help him but he persevered.